Alexander Macdonald, 17th of Keppoch

-Alexander Macdonald, 17th of Keppoch (died 1746) was a Scottish clan chief, military officer, and prominent Jacobite who took part in both the 1715 and 1745 Jacobite risings.
+Alexander Macdonald, 17th of Keppoch (died 1746) was a Scottish Jacobite and clan chief who took part in both the 1715 and 1745 Jacobite risings.
 He was killed at the Battle of Culloden leading a regiment composed largely of members of his clan, the MacDonalds of Keppoch (Clann Dòmhnaill na Ceapaich).

 Some genealogies give him the title 16th of Keppoch, following a previous dispute of succession.

 Life

 Keppoch was the son of 16th chief Coll Macdonald and Barbara, daughter of Sir Donald Macdonald of Sleat; his paternal aunt was the poet Sìleas na Ceapaich.
 A record of his matriculation at the University of Glasgow in 1713 suggests that he was born in the mid-late 1690s.

 The family had been supporters of the House of Stuart since the Civil War, when 12th chief Donald 'Glas' had joined Montrose's campaign against the Scottish Parliament.
 Alexander's father had used the 1689 Jacobite rising to further his local grievances; the questionable legal status of the Keppoch estates, ostensibly held on a lease from the chiefs of Clan Mackintosh, had been recognised by the government for many years as one of the main sources of political instability in the western Highlands.
 In 1715 Alexander joined his father in the rising in support of the Stuart claimant James, fighting at the Battle of Sheriffmuir.

 Following the rising's collapse, Alexander fled to France, where like many Scottish exiles he gained experience in the royal army, reaching the rank of captain.
 He later returned to Scotland; his father probably died around 1729, as in that year Alexander was confirmed in the lease of Keppoch.

 As chief, Keppoch emphasised the traditional arrangement of tenure based on military service, commenting in 1740 that the rent of his estates was "five hundred men".
 While Jacobite prospects were at a low ebb during the 1730s he continued to have contact with the exiled Stuart court, and was created a baronet in the Jacobite peerage in June 1743.

 Keppoch was married to Isabel, daughter of Robert Stewart of Appin, and had several legitimate and illegitimate children.
 A posthumous portrait exists, dated 1765 and possibly taken from an earlier miniature; a source from the time of the 1745 rising described "old Keppoch" as a "Man of an austere aspect, tall, lusty and strong, much inur'd to War, and can endure any Hardships".